-Bearded dragons belong to a group of eight reptiles known as Pogona from the Greek word pogon, which means “beard”.
-And that’s how these beloved lizards received their fearsome common name.
+Bearded dragons belong to a genus of eight reptiles known as Pogona from the Greek word pōgōn, which means “ the beard”.
+And that’s how these beloved lizards received their common name.

-Aside from their fierce name, they can be much easier to care for than other reptiles or lizards .
+Aside from their fierce name, they can be just as rewarding as a pet when compared to other reptiles or lizards .
 But what about their diets?
 Can they eat blueberries?

 Let’s take a look at a typical diet for bearded dragons and how to incorporate blueberries into it.